The local Workflow

 This command in the root of a project starts the Hugo server.
 All the HTML pages are rendered into memory and the site is served under http://localhost:1313 by default.

-in the front-matter.
-When a Markdown file is ready for publishing, we need to remove this entry or change it todraft: false
+• The flag -D lets Hugo include drafted files.
+All files created with hugo new include draft: true in the frontmatter.
+When a Markdown file is ready for publishing, we need to remove this entry or change it to draft: false.

 Your first content